Instagram advertising is a relatively new marketing practice that offers big opportunities to small businesses.

 Adding these texts will greatly benefit users with hearing loss and those who watch your ads in public places without headphones.

-The Carousel format can display up to ten images or videos within a single ad.
+The Carousel ads format can display up to ten images or videos within a single ad post.

-It’s best for showing off product details from different angles, telling a story, or explaining actions.
+Create Instagram ads in this format if you need to show off product details from different angles, tell a story, or explain actions.

-The image and video specifications are the same as the ones applied to previous ad formats.
+The image and video specifications are the same as the ones applied to previous Instagram ad formats.

-While you can include different-sized images and videos in the same carousel, it’s better to keep the same aspect ratio and theme of the entire thing.
+While you can include different-sized images and videos in the same carousel promotion, it’s better to keep the same aspect ratio and theme through the entire post.

-Ads in Story format are videos or images that appear as users tap through the stories in their Feed or Explore sections.
+Stories ads are videos or images that appear as users tap through the Instagram stories in their Feed or Explore sections.

-Since stories use the entire device screen, they create an immersive and distraction-free ad viewing experience.
+Since Instagram stories ads use the entire device screen, they create an immersive and distraction-free ad viewing experience.

-When using this ad format, make sure that the visual content is shot vertically in full-screen mode, and has a 9:16 aspect ratio for optimal display performance.
+When using stories for Instagram ads, make sure that the visual content is shot vertically in full-screen mode, and has a 9:16 aspect ratio for optimal display performance.

-The maximum duration of an Instagram video-based story is 15 seconds.
+The maximum duration of video-based Instagram stories is 15 seconds.
 For longer videos, Instagram will break them down into 15-second parts.